dougkellermeyer/JavaScript-Concepts/README.md

-# jsPractice
+# JavaScript Practice
-JavaScriptPractice

-A sandbox for myself to learn about Javascript and all its oddities
+A sandbox for myself to learn about Javascript and all its oddities.